robguilarr/robguilar/public/about/index.md

 #### :(fas fa-hiking fa-fw): Personal life & Hobbies

-I am a person attentive to issues related to the entertainment and video games industry, in matters of marketing and applicability of Data Analysis in RPGs, as well as I like to read infographic articles about this type of companies such as Activision Blizzard, Ubisoft, among others.
+I'm a person who love to read to issues related to video games industry, especially in companies such as Activision Blizzard, Ubisoft, Xbox Studios, among others; also, in matters of marketing and applicability of Data Analysis in development, design, research and postproduction, that's why my goal is to become a **Game Analyst** one day.

+As well as I like to design infographic charts in Adobe Illustrator, related to this topic, sometimes I do it as a Hobby, which I will be posting on Pinterest.

-Without going too deep, I'm fascinated in following news from high-tech companies, about new launches, and market movements, especially at Google and Microsoft.
+Without going too deep, I'm fascinated in following news from high-tech companies, about new product releases, and market movements, especially at Google and Microsoft.

-I also like to read books about productivity and personal growth, in order to find methodologies to improve my work and the best way to achieve it, referring to authors such as Tom Rath, Austin Kleon, David Perell, James Clear and Dale Carnegie.
+I also like to read books about Productivity, Personal Growth, Video Games and Game Analytics.
+Referring to authors such as Tom Rath, Austin Kleon, James Clear, David Goggins, Anders Drachen and Jason Schreier.

-Among other personal hobbies I like playing video games and practicing outdoor sports like trailrunning.
+Among other personal hobbies I like playing video games and practicing outdoor sports like trail running.

 ---